 Club Pelican Bay Members in 2015 made the bold decision to tear down all existing buildings and create an elegant, warm and timeless setting for themselves and their guests to enjoy.

 The $33 million project includes a new 50,000-square-foot, two-story clubhouse, expanded outdoor seating overlooking the golf course, and the club’s first Spa & Fitness Center.

-Another building housing the new Golf Shop and locker rooms will open in spring 2018.
+Another building housing the new Golf Shop and locker rooms opened in Summer 2018.

 About the New Buildings

 Peacock + Lewis Architects and Planners designed the interiors.
 Wide plank European walnut flooring, textured wallcoverings, soft palettes of blues, grays, browns and greens, and vibrant artwork create an environment that is a nod to the beauty of Florida’s natural habitat and coastal waters.